Docs/Features

 How to configure maintenance windows

-An active maintenance window prevents any notifications to be sent.
-This can be handy to turn on when having planned downtime, or while deploying your application.
+An active maintenance window prevents notifications from being sent.
+This is handy during planned downtime or while deploying your application.

 Screenshot maintenance Periods